Can the Circus Save the World?

 The Galilee Circus includes 80 kids of ages 6-18, Arab and Jewish, from the towns and villages around Karmiel in the heart of the Galilee.
 Rehearsals are held after school in a community center gym, and we perform all over the region for schools, festivals, businesses, etc. The circus has an active parents' committee that helps out at performances, and organizes occasional social activities for the circus kids and their families.

-Dagan Dishbak, our trapeze coach, is circus director, assisted by youth counselor Ahmed Sanallah.
-A number of our alumni have received training in peer coaching, and have joined the coaching staff as volunteers and role models.
+Michal Halel Abulafia is our circus arts coach, assisted by youth counselor Ahmed Sanallah and occasional visiting coaches in aspects of circus and theatre.
+A number of our alumni have received training in peer coaching, and have joined the coaching staff as volunteers and role models, and even as part time paid coaches.

 The fees paid by the participants – and the audiences – cover only a small part of the cost of travel, rent, and equipment.
 If you can help with these costs please consider donating here.
 You can also link your bar/bat mitzvah to the circus!